A stochastic network approach to clustering and visualising single-cell genomic count data: Methods

 \subsection{Model specification}

-The model specification is based on the observation that a single-cell genomic data-matrix $\mathbf{X}\in\mathbb{Z}_{\geq0}^{p\times n}$ has equivalent characteristics to the adjacency matrix $\mathbf{A}$ that represents a bipartite network with multi-edges (Fig.\ref{introFig}b).
-By `multi-edges' we mean that a pair of nodes may be connected by multiple edges, I.e., $A_{ij}\in\mathbb{Z}_{\geq0}$.
-By `bipartite' we mean that the network can have nodes of two different types (represented by blue circles and red squares in Fig.\ref{introFig}b), and in our setting we restrict this so that only nodes of different types may be connected by edges.
-Furthermore, both $\mathbf{A}$ and $\mathbf{X}$ tend to be very sparse (i.e., contain a large proportion of zeros: typically less than 10\% of the matrix elements are non-zero in both cases).
-Hence, modelling $\mathbf{X}$ with $\mathbf{A}$ provides a mathematical justification for using clustering methodology designed for networks, as described in Section \ref{sectSCapp}.
-We note that this adjacency matrix is $\mathbf{A}\in\mathbb{Z}_{\geq0}^{p\times n}$, and our model is thus specified as $\mathbf{A}=\mathbf{X}$.
+The mathematical-biological model specification that we propose here follows from the observation that a single-cell genomic data-matrix $\mathbf{X}\in\mathbb{Z}_{\geq0}^{p\times n}$ has equivalent characteristics to the adjacency matrix $\mathbf{A}$ that represents a bipartite network with multi-edges (Figure \ref{introFig}b).
+By `multi-edges' we mean that a pair of nodes may be connected by multiple edges, that is, $A_{ij}\in\mathbb{Z}_{\geq0}$.
+By `bipartite' we mean that the network can have nodes of two different types (row-nodes and column-nodes, represented by blue circles and red squares in Figure \ref{introFig}b), and in our setting we restrict this so that edges can only connect nodes of different types.
+Furthermore, both $\mathbf{A}$ and $\mathbf{X}$ tend to be very sparse (i.e., contain a large proportion of zeros: typically fewer than 10\% of the matrix elements are non-zero in both cases).
+Hence, we propose a mathematical framework where the numbers of mRNA molecules in specific cells are represented by a mathematical object viz. a graph and its corresponding adjacency matrix, i.e. $\mathbf{A}\in\mathbb{Z}_{\geq0}^{p\times n}$.
+Representing $\mathbf{X}$ by $\mathbf{A}$ hence provides a mathematical justification for using clustering methodology informed by stochastic network modelling, as follows.